Get matched with vetted scholarships and enter our

 I am your name, a grade level in college majoring in major and looking to [delve into your career plans a little bit here – given that they’re related to what the company does].
 Given my interest in [topic related to what the company does], I really admire the work you’re doing to [something specific that the company does].
 It has inspired me heavily, leading me to [in what way has it changed you or your career plans].

-This upcoming summer, I’m looking to gain professional experience outside the classroom.
+This upcoming [Season of the semester you’re looking to intern for], I’m looking to gain professional experience outside the classroom.
 Since your company excels in [industry that the company works in], I was wondering if I could potentially spend some time in the office to learn about how/what [something the company does]

 If possible, I could even help with the following: